rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 #### Important questions

 #### Practice
->TODO: Currently, there are existing tools to store metadata of the dataset, e.g BigQuery, Atlas, and to manage and discovery data such as Google Cloud Data Catalog and IBM Knowledge Catalog, etc. However, there is a lack of framework for capturing complex relationships between the datasets and different entities (e.g: other dataset, ML model) in a ML solution.
+Currently, there are existing tools to store metadata of the dataset, e.g BigQuery, Atlas, and to manage and discovery data such as Google Cloud Data Catalog and IBM Knowledge Catalog, etc. However, there is a lack of framework for capturing complex relationships between the datasets and different entities (e.g: other dataset, ML model) in a ML solution.

 Metadata of the dataset can be used to manage information of the datasets.
 Metadata object should include different aspects of the dataset, such as data management aspect (Name, version, url, size, created_time, last_modified_time, provider, description), dataset_dependency, and quality of data (completeness, label_ratio, etc).